My name is Joshua Bethay (pronounced buh-THAY).

 I’m the bloke on the left

 On a more tertiary level, please bear with my grammar at times.
-Usually its decent, but your boy was a bum in high school and paid no attention in English class which, at times, will show.
+Usually its decent, but your’s truly was a bum in high school and paid no attention in English class which, at times, will show.
 Thanks.

 What is Thirteen44?

 For a full discourse on what Thirteen44 (XIII XLIV) is, click here.
 However, for a brief explanation: XIII XLIV is based upon Matthew 13:44 and the idea that Christ and his gospel is the greatest treasure in our lives.
-In light of this, my desire for these articles I post is for us to together grow in treasuring Christ in such a manner that with joy we give up all we have in this world in order to have a treasure that surpasses all understanding, and this joy being found in the gospel of Jesus Christ alone.
+In light of this, my desire for these articles I post is for us to grow together in treasuring Christ in such a manner that with joy we give up all we have in this mist of a life in order to have a treasure that surpasses all understanding: the joy found in the gospel of Jesus Christ alone.
 That, as Paul exhibits in Philippians 3, we would consider all things as rubbish for the sake of knowing Christ.

-In a narrower vein, I am a Reformed Baptist.
-This meaning that I affirm the doctrines of grace – popularly called Calvinism – and elder-led congregationalism as the biblical form of church government.
+In a narrower vein, I am Reformed Baptist in my theology.
+This meaning that I affirm the doctrines of grace – popularly called Calvinism – as well as believers-only baptism and a particular church polity, or government (elder-led congregationalism).